Company Registration

 Non-compliance can lead to penalties, including suspension or cancellation of registration.

-For organizations who want to secure a drug license, these updates provide a clear roadmap.
-Whether you’re looking to Apply for a Drug License in Delhi adhering to the NDCT Rules, 2024, is essential.
+For organizations aiming to secure a drug license, these updates provide a clear and structured roadmap.
+Whether applying for a drug license in Delhi or elsewhere, adhering to the NDCT Rules, 2026 is essential for compliance and smooth approval.